jcklie/ludum-dare-44/README.md

 </p>

 Your goal is to fight other currencies while keeping an eye on the current currency strength, an important component of the game.
+This strength is visualized in a line chart as follows.

 <p align="center">
 <img src="docs/currency_strength.png"/>
 </p>

-The strength of a currency constantly varies between the values 0 and 100, impacting the strength of your player character in the arena.
+The strength of a currency constantly varies between the values 0 and 100 and directly impacts the prowess of your player character in the arena.

 ### Game Mechanics